 The Association for Research in Infant and Child Development (ARICD) in the UK has completed a thorough re-standardisation of the Griffiths Mental Development Scales (GMDS) – described as “Gold Standard” in child development testing.
 The standardisation in 2015 used a representative sample from UK and Ireland.

 Griffiths III is a substantially new and improved single kit, reflecting contemporary knowledge of child development.
 More than 80% of this test has been redesigned, taking account of clinician feedback, to make a more streamlined, modern assessment.
 The administration sequence has been made straightforward and practical for users.
 The administration time to complete the Griffiths III is approximately 60 minutes.
 All equipment may be easily cleaned, is child-friendly and has been designed to keep small children engaged and at ease.

-Griffiths III will provide an overall measure of a child's development, as well as an individual profile of strengths and needs across five areas:
+Griffiths III provides an overall measure of a child’s development, as well as an individual profile of strengths and needs across five areas:

 - Foundations of Learning – assesses critical aspects of learning during the early childhood years.

 - Language and Communication – measures overall language development, including expressive language, receptive language and (to a lesser extent) use of language to communicate socially with others.

 - Eye and Hand Coordination – considers fine motor skills, manual dexterity and visual perception skills.